Skip to main content

 The Tramway du Mont Blanc

 Open until the end of September, this trainline is the highest in France and fourth highest in Europe, reaching over 2,000m above sea level.
-Its three vintage locomotives have charming first names, Anne, Jeanne and Marie, and give you access to the Nid d'Aigle (Eagle's Nest), which at +2,380m is the gateway for mountaineers to one of Mont Blanc's ascents, and offers exceptional views of the Bionnassay glacier.
+Its locomotives have charming first names, Anne, Jeanne and Marie, and give you access to the Nid d'Aigle (Eagle's Nest), which at +2,380m is the gateway for mountaineers to one of Mont Blanc's ascents, and offers exceptional views of the Bionnassay glacier.

-La Folie Douce Closing Party
+La Folie Douce closing party

 La Folie Douce say farewell to the summer season with a bang in Chamonix, hosting a themed party mid to late September.
 Whatever the theme you can be sure of fantastic food, drinks, and incredible performers to welcome you throughout the day and night.
 There are usually workshops where you can learn how to mix the perfect cocktails, along with crafts and musical entertainment.

-Book Things To Do
+See all Things To Do in Chamonix

 More inspiration...